SlicerMorph/Tutorials/Segmentation/README.md

   <img src="images/gfs_4.png">

   * Now we can switch to the **Grow from seeds** tool.
 Hit the *Initialize* button (orange box in the image below), mine says update because I've already hit the button to initialize.
-To see the full restuls move the display slicer all the way to the right and hit the *Show 3D* button.
+To see the full results, move the display slicer all the way to the right and hit the *Show 3D* button.
 Mine isn't perfect but it's done a decent job with minimal imputs.
 I can use the display slider to go back to my input display and keep updating with the paint tool until I get a better segmentation.

   <img src="images/gfs_5.png">